fabioz/Pydev/plugins/com.python.pydev.docs/new_homepage/manual_101_install.rst

 ======================

-**Corrupted install:** Eclipse sometimes is not able to correctly get the plugin, but will do no checking
+**Corrupted install:** Eclipse sometimes is not able to correctly get the plugin, from the update site but will do no checking
 	on whether it is really correct (no md5 checking), and when this happens, you'll usually get a ClassNotFoundException (similar to the example below).